preciofishbone/OmniaDocsG2/pages/version-history/index.rst

-Check Version Hostory and use an earlier version
+Check Version History and use an earlier version
 =================================================

 Every time you save changes to a page (including when you publish) a new Version History node for the page is created.
 You can check earlier versions and you can revert to an earlier version and continue working with that version, if needed.